Internships

 Northern Mariana Islands

-In your Northern Mariana Islands district office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
+In your Northern Mariana Islands district offices, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.

 If you would like more information on Congressional Internships, please contact your congressional office.